jonnor/ESC-CNN-microcontroller/report/report.md

 and can be made significantly more resource efficient.
 `TODO: include mult-adds`

+AclNet [@AclNet].
+`TODO: write about`

 eGRU[@eGRU] demonstrates an Recurrent Neural Network based on a modified Gated Recurrent Unit.
 The feature representation used was raw STFT spectrogram from 8Khz audio.
 With full-precision floating point the model got 72% on Urbansound8k, however this fell to 61% when using the proposed quantization technique and running on device.
 `TODO: include MAC/s and inference times`
-As of April 2019, eGru was the only paper found that performs ESC on a microcontroller.
+As of April 2019, eGRU was the only paper found that performs ESC on a microcontroller.

+## Resource efficient speech detection

+Keyword spotting

+FastGRNN
+DS-KWS

-## Efficient CNNs for image classification
+## Resource efficient image classification

 The development of more efficient Convolutional Neural Networks have received a lot of attention.